 Untreated BPD may increase your risk for acting out impulsively, and engaging in uncontrolled spending, gambling, drinking, and other dangerous behaviors.

 Self-harm and suicidal thoughts may occur

-Self-harm and suicidal thoughts or actions may also take hold.
+Thoughts of suicide and self-harm are possible with BPD.
 Always take any talk or feelings of suicide seriously.